Sushil Kumar Modi

-Sushil Kumar Modi (born 5 January 1952) is an Indian politician from the Bharatiya Janata Party who is a Member of Parliament in the Rajya Sabha from Bihar.
-He is a former Deputy Chief Minister of Bihar as well as the Finance Minister of Bihar from 2005 to 2013 and 2017 to 2020.
-He is a lifelong member of the Rashtriya Swayamsevak Sangh.
-He was appointed the Chairman of the Empowered Committee of State Finance Ministers for the Implementation of Goods and Service Tax in July 2011.
+Sushil Kumar Modi (5 January 1952 – 13 May 2024) was an Indian politician from the Bharatiya Janata Party who was a Member of Parliament in the Rajya Sabha from Bihar.
+He was a Deputy Chief Minister of Bihar as well as the Finance Minister of Bihar from 2005 to 2013 and 2017 to 2020.
+He was a lifelong member of the Rashtriya Swayamsevak Sangh.
+He was appointed the chairman of the Empowered Committee of State Finance Ministers for the Implementation of Goods and Service Tax in July 2011.
+He was posthumously honored with the Padma Bhushan, India's third-highest civilian award, by the Government of India.

 Early life and education

-Sushil Modi was born on 5 January 1952 to Moti Lal Modi and Ratna Devi.
-He attended Patna Science College and graduated with B.Sc.
+Sushil Modi was born on 5 January 1952.
+He was born to Moti Lal Modi and Ratna Devi.
+He attended Patna Science College and graduated with a B.Sc.
 (Hons) Botany degree in 1973.
-He enrolled in M.Sc.
+He enrolled in the M.Sc.
 Botany Course at Patna University but left the course midway to join the social movement started by Jai Prakash Narayan.

 Modi married Jessie George on 13 August 1986, a Christian Keralite hailing from Mumbai.
 Modi and Jessy were classmates during their research studies.
 During this time, they fell in love and decided to get married.

-His wife is a professor in a college.
-The couple has two sons, Utkarsh Tathagat and Akshay Amritanshu.
+His wife was a college professor, with whom he had two sons, Utkarsh Tathagat and Akshay Amritanshu.

-He belongs to Modh community, a caste categorised as OBC in the Indian system of positive discrimination.

 Early political career

 Sushil Modi's political career started as a student activist at Patna University.
-He became the General-Secretary of Patna University Students' Union in 1973, Lalu Prasad Yadav who later came to be his biggest political rival was the President of the Union at the time.
+He became the General-Secretary of Patna University Students' Union in 1973, Lalu Prasad Yadav who later came to be his biggest political rival was the president of the union at the time.
 In 1974, he became a Member of Bihar Pradesh Chaatra (Student) Sangharsh Samiti which spearheaded the famous Bihar Student's Movement of 1974.

 Modi was arrested five times during JP Movement and the Emergency.
 He was arrested during the 1974 student movement in Bihar.
 He challenged the constitutional validity of MISA Act in the Supreme Court of India which resulted in section 9 of the MISA Act being struck down as unconstitutional.
 He was booked under the MISA and various other acts from 1973 to 1977.
 During The Emergency, he was arrested on 30 June 1975 and remained in Jail for 19 months continuously.